One of the most common questions I get: "I bought a diffuser and good essential oils and I can barely smell anything. What am I doing wrong?"

 Mineral buildup from water, residue from heavy base-note oils (vetiver, patchouli, sandalwood) — these accumulate and reduce mist output and scent throw.

 If you use the same scent every day in the same space, your olfactory system adapts and stops registering it.
-This is called olfactory fatigue.
+This is called olfactory fatigue, and it's extremely common — especially with people who diffuse lavender every night for sleep.

 The fix: rotate your blends.
 Use citrus in the morning and lavender in the evening.
 Take a break from a scent for a week if it stops feeling noticeable.
 Step outside for 5 minutes, come back in, and you'll smell it again.